The Best Investments for Canadian Retirees: Stocks vs ETFs vs Robo Advisors

 Management Fees.6%-1.1% (mutual fund fee structure)1-3% – paid upfront and in annual fees that are pre-calculated into your promised payout..29%

-Types of Investments47% stocks, 38% fixed income, and 15% alternative investments that include gold and commodities, picked investments by mutual fund manager (using mostly ETFs)The amount of money to you is not really dependent on investments… but most annuity companies usually invest through stock-based mutual funds.45% stocks, 55% bonds, using Vanguard’s index ETFs
+Types of Investments47% stocks, 38% fixed income, and 15% alternative investments that include gold and commodities, picked investments by mutual fund manager (using mostly ETFs)The amount of money to you is not really dependent on investments… but most annuity companies usually invest through stock-based mutual funds.30% stocks, 70% bonds, using Vanguard’s index ETFs

 These are three very different products, but they’re all created with retirement income in mind.

-I’m not going to go too far into Canadian annuities because I know Kyle plans on updating that article soon.
+I’m not going to go too far into Canadian annuities because we’ve got an excellent article on the site already that goes quite in-depth.
 Suffice it to say, I think a lot of Canadian retirees would be well served to replace the “fixed income” portion of their portfolio with an annuity.

 Vanguard’s VRIF is probably the best ETF for retirement income in Canada, as it uses a conservative asset allocation, further juiced by options in order to squeeze out the most income possible.
 It also has quite a low MER.